 }

 Supabase defaults to a minimum password length of 6 characters.
-That is too weak for production.
+That is too weak for production, and Supabase's own docs say anything under 8 is not recommended.

 function validatePassword(password: string): string | null {